Sydney-Informatics-Hub/Somatic-ShortV/README.md

 ### 3. Consolidate samples with GenomicsDBImport

 The downstream analysis are performed across multiple samples and sample data is first consolidated with GenomicsDBImport.
 By default, this occurs at 3,200 genomic intervals.
-To create a new PoN with previously processed sample data (e.g. when you want to combine previously processed samples with newly sequenced samples), perform the additional steps in "Including previously analysed samples".

 #### Including previously analysed samples

+To create a new PoN to include previously processed sample data (e.g. when you want to combine previously processed samples with newly sequenced samples), perform the additional steps in below, __otherwise skip this step__.

 Downstream steps require:

 * A `cohort.config` file